About Martinsville Speedway

 Unique Features and Traditions

-Since 1964, winners at Martinsville receive a grandfather clock instead of a trophy, a tradition that honors the local furniture industry.
-The track has seating for 44,000 to 65,000 spectators, creating a close-up view of the racing action.
+Since 1964, winners at Martinsville receive a grandfather clock instead of a trophy.
+This tradition honors the local furniture industry.
 Martinsville's famous hot dogs have become a celebrated part of the race day experience.
 The track's compact size creates close-quarters racing where drivers must show patience and skill to succeed.
-The pit road spans both straightaways due to the limited space, adding another strategic element to races at this historic venue.
+The pit road spans both straightaways due to limited space, adding a strategic element to races at this historic venue.